Credit

-It’s essential to stay updated on your credit score.
-Knowing your current credit score can help you make adjustments to your finances.
+It’s essential to stay updated on your credit score; in general, your credit score is updated once a month, but that can increase depending on your activity.1 Knowing your current credit score can help you make adjustments to your finances.
 Higher credit scores can help you get a fast qualification and affordable loan terms.
-But what if your credit score goes up and down?
+But if it happens often, you may be asking, “Why does my credit score fluctuate?”
 Learn about the credit score algorithm and how you can limit credit score fluctuation.

 What Are Credit Scores?

 A credit score is a three-digit numerical representation of your financial history.
-Individuals over the age of eighteen can apply for credit lines and loans to develop a credit score.
+As of April 2022, the national average FICO Score currently sits at 716.2 Individuals over the age of eighteen can apply for credit lines and loans to develop a starting point for a credit score.
 The management of financial accounts will determine a person’s credit score.

 Before creating the credit score in 1989, the three credit bureaus had tried to find a way to make lending decisions easier.
 Equifax hired the Fair Isaac Corporation (FICO) to help create a standardized credit scoring system, and the rest is history.

-Many creditors do not report to all three credit bureaus, so each credit report will contain different information.
+Many creditors may or may not report to all three credit bureaus, so each credit report will contain different information.
 In order to report financial information, financial institutions must pay.
 Many creditors choose to only report to one or two credit reporting agencies due to the cost.

 A credit report contains a lot of information on your finances, such as: